tjeske/containerflight/README.md

 - MINOR version increase adds functionality in a backwards-compatible manner
 - PATCH version increase makes backwards-compatible bug fixes

-Upcoming versions of Container Flight are always compatible until the MAJOR version won't be changed.
-If you are using Container Flight 0.1.0 you can express compatibility with higher version of the Container Flight runtime by
+Major version zero (0.y.z) is for initial development.
+Anything may change at any time.
+Upcoming versions >= 1.0.0 of Container Flight are always compatible until the MAJOR version won't be changed.
+If you are using Container Flight 1.1.0 you can express compatibility with higher version of the Container Flight runtime by
 ```
-version: ">=0.1.0 <1.0.0"
+compatibility: ">=1.1.0 <2.0.0"
 ```
 Please have a look at [https://github.com/blang/semver](https://github.com/blang/semver) to describe more complex version ranges.